anngvu/accent/README.md

 In *accent*, there are fewer guardrails because our client is primarily developed for rapid prototyping.
 One safety feature in *accent* web app is that you *are* able to see every single tool call made, though you may not have the chance to intercept it first.

+2. Features:
-2. Visualization features: Clients like Claude for Desktop can include more flexible and sophisticated visualization, etc; Claude Desktop has at least 5 different charting libraries.
+(a) Clients like Claude for Desktop can include more flexible and sophisticated visualization, etc; Claude Desktop has at least 5 different charting libraries.
 In *accent*, the web client interface is obviously not as developed, aiming to provide a basic interface only, so only very basic visualization is available via inclusion of one charting library.

+(b) *accent* does not render images or audio.

+3. Robustness: *accent* client interface still has a number of bugs and rough edges.

 #### Configuration